samarsajad/task/part3_prompt_preparation.md

 # 3.1.1 Repository Context

 The `beets` repository is an open-source music library management system designed to help users organize and maintain large digital music collections.
-The application automatically tags music files using metadata from external databases such as MusicBrainz and provides tools for importing, renaming, organizing, and querying audio files.
-It is primarily used through a command-line interface and supports a large plugin ecosystem that extends its functionality.
+It offers features for importing, renaming, organizing and querying audio files in addition to automatically tagging music files using metadata from external databases like MusicBrainz.
+It is mainly utilized via a command-line interface and has a sizable plugin ecosystem that expands its capabilities.

-The intended users are music enthusiasts, collectors, archivists, and advanced users who maintain structured music libraries across local storage systems.
-Many users manage thousands of songs and albums in different formats, editions, and releases.
-Since manually organizing such collections is time-consuming and error-prone, beets automates metadata correction and file management.
+Music lovers, collectors, archivists, and sophisticated users who keep organized music libraries across local storage systems are the target audience.
+Thousands of songs and albums in various formats, editions and releases are managed by several users.
+Beets automates file management and metadata rectification because manually managing such collections is laborious and prone to mistakes.

-The repository addresses the domain of digital media organization and metadata management.
-One of its key challenges is identifying duplicate content during imports.
-Duplicate detection is important because users often re-import albums, download updated metadata, or maintain multiple versions of the same release.
-Incorrect duplicate detection can lead to unwanted skipping, replacement, or merging of albums and tracks.
-Therefore, the importer subsystem must balance automation with flexibility while supporting different library organization strategies.
-The project also emphasizes extensibility, allowing users to customize import behavior using configuration files and plugins.
+The repository covers the fields of metadata management and digital media organization.
+Finding duplicate content during imports is one of its main problems.
+Because users frequently re-import albums, download updated information, or keep numerous versions of the same release, duplicate detection is crucial.
+Unwanted album and track skipping, replacement or merger might result from incorrect duplicate detection.
+As a result, the importer subsystem needs to accommodate various library organization techniques while striking a balance between automation and flexibility.
+Additionally, the project places a strong emphasis on extensibility, enabling users to modify import behavior using configuration files and plugins.

 ---

 # 3.1.2 Pull Request Description

 PR #4199 introduces configurable duplicate detection keys for the beets importer system.
-Before this change, duplicate detection used hardcoded metadata fields.
-Albums were identified using fields such as `albumartist` and `album`, while tracks were identified using `artist` and `title`.
-This fixed approach worked for simple libraries but caused problems for users who stored multiple editions or variations of the same music release.
+Duplicate detection relied on hardcoded metadata fields prior to this modification.
+Fields like `albumartist` and `album` were used to identify albums and `artist` and `title` were used to identify tracks.
+Users who kept several editions or variations of the same music release encountered difficulties with this fixed approach which was effective for modest libraries.

-For example, a user might have a vinyl edition, remastered edition, and digital edition of the same album.
-Since the importer only checked a limited set of fields, these versions could incorrectly be marked as duplicates even though the user wanted to keep all of them.
-The previous implementation also lacked support for flexible metadata fields and custom duplicate-matching strategies.
+For instance, a user may possess a digital, remastered and vinyl version of the same album.
+These versions might be mistakenly labeled as duplicates even though the user intended to maintain all of them since the importer only examined a small number of fields.
+Additionally, specific duplicate matching techniques and configurable metadata fields were not supported in the earlier implementation.

-The PR solves this problem by adding a new configuration option called `duplicate_keys`.
-Users can now define which metadata fields should be used during duplicate detection for albums and individual tracks.
-The implementation replaces hardcoded comparisons with dynamically generated queries based on configured fields.
-It also supports flexible attributes and singleton imports.
+The PR adds a new configuration option named `duplicate_keys` to address this issue.
+For both individual tracks and albums, users can now specify which metadata fields should be used for duplicate detection.
+The approach uses dynamically created queries based on defined fields in place of hardcoded comparisons.
+Additionally, it allows for singleton imports and flexible characteristics.

-As a result, duplicate detection becomes customizable and more accurate for advanced music library workflows.
-The new implementation preserves backward compatibility by keeping the original fields as default values, ensuring existing users are not affected unless they explicitly change the configuration.
+Duplicate detection becomes more accurate and flexible for sophisticated music library procedures as a result.
+By maintaining the original fields as default settings, the new design maintains backward compatibility and guarantees that current users are unaffected unless they specifically modify the configuration.

 ---